akanksha6082/multithreading-library/README.md

 ## Building

-Execute the following command to build ahtread using make
+Execute the following command to build and test ahtread library
 ```
 make run
 ```